-How do you feel about homemade oreo cookies?
-I know, a dream come true.
-Make them as thin or thick as you want, and fill will all the vanilla frosting you want.
-It's usually double stuffed Oreos for me but I give you the best tip for making a thinner and firmer filling.
-Close your eyes and taste that unique flavor, so similar to the original, and probably healthier as we know what ingredients go into making them.
+How do you feel about making Oreo cookies at home?
+Make them as thin or thick as you want, and fill them with all the vanilla frosting you want.
+If you are not a fan of double-stuffed Oreos, I give you the best tip for making a thinner and firmer filling.
+Close your eyes and taste that unique flavor, similar to the original, and probably healthier as we know what ingredients go into making them.

 Originally posted in 2015, this post has been updated with text and images to serve you better.
 The recipe remains the same.